-Patient safety indicator How the data Our Benchmark 2010/11 2011/12 2012/13 and why we measure it is collected target result result result VTE risk assessment (percent of admissions) Patients assessed for the risk of venous- thromboembolism can have the correct precautions, including compression stockings and low molecular weight heparin.
+Patient safety indicator and why we measure it How the data is collected Our target Benchmark 2010/11 result 2011/12 result 2012/13 result VTE risk assessment (percent of admissions) Patients assessed for the risk of venousthromboembolism can have the correct precautions, including compression stockings and low molecular weight heparin.
 (This metric for 2011/12 has been measured against where patient data has been loaded electronically).
 Health and Social Care Information Centre data 100% (90% national target) NHS funded acute care 94.2% (Q3 data) 2012/13 Range over Q3 74.8%-100% 97% 90% 92.3% NB: Last 2 years data collected against all patients admitted rather than a single day audit